Cray-HPE/docs-csm/upgrade/0.9/README.md

 <a name="common-environment-variables"></a>
 ### Common Environment Variables

-For convenience these procedures use the following environment variables:
+For convenience, these procedures make use of the following environment variables.
+Be sure to set them to the appropriate values before proceeding.

 - `CSM_RELEASE` - The CSM release version, e.g., `0.9.1`.
 - `CSM_DISTDIR` - The directory of the _extracted_ CSM release distribution.
+- `SITE_INIT_REPO_URL` - URL to remote `site-init` Git repository.

 <a name="preparation"></a>